kevincauto/redux-grocery/README.md

 ## Exercise Contraints
 Use whatever resources you're most comfortable with to complete the assignment.
 This is designed to be a real-world exercise so we want you to use the real-world to be able to solve this problem.
 Nothing is off limits.

-## Completing the assignment
-When you're finished, keep it locally and then bring it into your interview.
-We'll walk through what you did and how you did it.
-Again don't be worried if you can't get everything working.
-Words on a screen aren't too important to us, we care more about the concepts and the ways that you went about solving the problems that you're presented with.
-Keep a mental note of the resources you used to accomplish these problems as we'll be asking you to talk through how you went about solving for something that you previously didn't understand.

-Good luck!